Icon info

 • Delivered through interim pitches and final reports

-Limited availability: we select up to 7 innovation challenges each year.
+Limited availability: we select up to 7 innovation challenges per academic year.

 Innovation Sprint